sd17spring/sd17spring.github.io/_days/day-21.md

 ## Project websites

-Each team will be creating a [project website](/assets/assignments/final-project#project-website) as part of the final project.
+Each team will be creating a [project website]{% link /assets/assignments/final-project#project-website %} as part of the final project.
 Today in class, we'll help you get started building your website using [GitHub pages](https://pages.github.com/).